Xanadu (Olivia Newton-John and Electric Light Orchestra song)

-"Xanadu" is the title song from the soundtrack of the 1980 film Xanadu.
-Written by Jeff Lynne of the English rock band Electric Light Orchestra (ELO), the song is performed by English-born Australian singer, songwriter and actress Olivia Newton-John, with Lynne adding parenthetic vocals in the style of his other songs on the Xanadu soundtrack, and ELO providing the instrumentation.
+"Xanadu" is the title song from the soundtrack of the 1980 musical film of the same name.
+Written by Jeff Lynne of the English rock band Electric Light Orchestra (ELO), the song is performed by part British, Australian singer, songwriter and actress Olivia Newton-John, with Lynne adding parenthetic vocals in the style of his other songs on the Xanadu soundtrack, and ELO providing the instrumentation.
 It was Lynne's least favourite of his own songs.
-"Xanadu" reached number one in several countries and was the band's only UK number-one single, when it peaked there for two weeks in July 1980.
+Released as a single in June 1980, the song reached number one in several different European countries and was the band's only UK number-one single when it peaked there for two weeks in July 1980.
 It was certified silver by the British Phonographic Industry.
-It also peaked at number eight on the US Billboard Hot 100.
+It also peaked at #1 on the US Billboard Hot 100.

 Background

-"Xanadu" was written by Electric Light Orchestra's Jeff Lynne for the soundtrack of the musical film of the same name.
-It was sung by lead actress Olivia Newton-John as the character, Kira with instrumentation and vocals from ELO (including Lynne).
-"Xanadu", was released as a single by ELO and Newton-John in June 1980, which peaked at number one in several European countries, Austria, Belgium, Ireland, the Netherlands, Norway, Spain, United Kingdom and West Germany.
+Sung by Newton-John as the film's main female character Kira, it peaked at number one in Austria, Belgium, Ireland, the Netherlands, Norway, Spain, the United Kingdom and West Germany.

 Reception

-Billboard′s reviewer described the song as a "sizzling track", writing, "Essentially it's Olivia taking Jeff Lynne's usual spot as lead singer of ELO.
-The combination is a winning one."
+Billboard′s reviewer described the song as a "sizzling track", writing: "Essentially it's Olivia taking Jeff Lynne's usual spot as lead singer of ELO.
+The combination is a winning one".